 by JoAnne Matsumura, February 27, 2014

-In the archeology study of Franklin conducted by Gerald Hedlund and Mark Vernon in the 1980s, an Asian coin was found in the form of a belt buckle—an object that was probably significant to its owner.
+In the archaeology study of Franklin conducted by Gerald Hedlund and Mark Vernon in the 1980s, an Asian coin was found in the form of a belt buckle—an object that was probably significant to its owner.
 The coin was a most unusual find.
-For more about the archeology study of Franklin, check out the book, From Smoke to Mist.
+For more about the archaeology study of Franklin, check out the book, From Smoke to Mist.